5 Awesome Hot Springs

 Fairmont Hot Springs

 We visited Fairmont Hot Springs at night when they had a bargain rate after 7 pm.
-The facility was huge with a big hot water area and a pool size cool pool.
+The facility was huge with a big hot water area and a pool-sized cool pool.
 There was even an area reserved for the kids (big and little) to flip off the pool deck and use the diving board.
 It was wonderful to go back and forth between pools and slip back into the hot springs after a dip in cold water.

-Lussier River
+Lussier River Hot Springs

-Canadian Rockies Hot Springs
+Accommodations for Visiting Canadian Rockies Hot Springs

 Hot springs offer their own uniqueness.
 These Canadian Rockies hot springs serve as a place of community building.
 I compare that to the spas of the Laurentians in Quebec with their more meditative intentions.
 The restorative value of the hot springs of the Canadian Rockies was perfect after an invigorating day on the hiking trails.